Schlieren, Switzerland: Government and infrastructure

 Schlieren is home to the Eastern Switzerland Office of the Investigation Bureau for Railway, Funicular and Boat Accidents.

 Transportation

 The municipality is served by two railway stations, on different lines of the Zürich S-Bahn.
 Schlieren railway station is in the geographic centre of the municipality and a stop on lines S3 and S12.
 Although Urdorf railway station takes its name from the adjoining municipality of Urdorf, it is actually located just within the boundaries of Schlieren, and is a stop on lines S9 and S15.

 Between 1900 and 1931, Dietikon was a stop on the Limmattal tramway from Zürich, and from 1931 to 1955 it was the terminus of that line.
 Until recently, it was the terminus of Zürich trolleybus route 31 that replaced the truncated tramway.
-The, now under construction, Limmattal light rail line will follow a similar alignment, from Zürich Altstetten railway station to Killwangen, and Zürich tram route 2 will be extended to Schlieren to replace the trolleybus.
+The Limmattal light rail line follows a similar alignment, from Zürich Altstetten railway station to Killwangen, and Zürich tram route 2 will be extended to Schlieren to replace the trolleybus.